 - Determining formation conductivity in conductive-mud environments

 - Providing well-to-well correlation

-- Creating an invasion profile to indicate permeability, when used with the flushed-zone resistivity (Rxo) microresistivity (MMR) tool
+- Creating an invasion profile to indicate permeability

 Features and Benefits

-- The arrangement of the electrodes on the Compact dual laterolog (MDL) tool detects the Groningen effect for quality control to provide accurate, real-time, deep-resistivity readings.
+- A unique electrode arrangement on the Compact dual laterolog (MDL) tool detects the Groningen effect, which enhances quality control and provides accurate, real-time, deep-resistivity readings.

-- The MDL can be run in combination with the microlog (MML) pad or the microlaterolog (MMR) pad to obtain an independent, shallower measurement for improved accuracy in determining Rxo and Rt in complex invasion profiles.
+- The MDL runs with the Compact microlaterolog (MMR) pad to obtain an independent, shallower data set, which improves the accuracy of flushed-zone resistivity (Rxo) and formation resistivity (Rt) data in complex invasion profiles.

-- Data from the MMR or the shallow-focused electric (MFE) tool can be used to significantly enhance the vertical resolution of the MDL to less than 1 ft (0.3 m) for improved thin-bed analysis and reserve estimates.
+- Data from the Compact shallow-focused electric (MFE) tool can enhance the vertical resolution of the MDL to 6 in.
+(0.15 m), which improves thin-bed analysis and reserve estimates.

 - The small diameter of the MDL tool facilitates deployment in wireline or memory mode to mitigate the risk of bridging events and to reduce nonproductive time.